 Beef shin works particularly well for long and slow cooked spicy stews, curries, and tagines.
 The key, as with all of the stewing beef options, is to cook them long and slow to fully infuse the flavours and allow the meat to completely tenderise.
 This is a great option when you want to use your slow cooker, too, as you can just add in all of your ingredients and allow them to marinate all day.

 Ox Cheek has seen a recent resurgence of popularity due to the inclusion of ox cheek stews in a lot of higher end restaurants and hotels.
 It is still excellent value for money and deceptively easy to cook, while also being sure to impress any guests.
 This is our ultimate choice for a budget friendly, yet fancy dinner party.
 Take a look at our Ox Cheek Stew Recipe to find instructions on exactly how to make it.

 200g x 2

-Feather blade comes from the shoulder.
-A cut that lends itself to slow cooking or braising, the feather blade of beef is perfect for slow cooking in curries.
-When cooked the marbling renders down and adds plenty of flavour while slow cooking also ensures that the cut develops a melt in the mouth texture.
-Another great alternative to Ox Cheek in our simple yet impressive Ox Cheek Stew Recipe.
-Also coming from Scotch Beef, this cut is an excellent choice for the discerning and ethically minded meat lover.
+Feather blade is a delicious and tender cut of beef that comes from the shoulder.
+Lending itself to slow cooking or braising, the feather blade of beef is perfect for curries and stews.
+When cooked, the marbling renders down and adds plenty of flavour, while slow cooking also ensures that the cut develops a melt-in-the-mouth texture.
+This cut of beef is another great alternative to Ox Cheek in stews, curries or casseroles.